Skip to Content

 • Make feeding time fun – try putting a lid on his food, so he must remove it first.

-Poodles Not Eating.
 Two Poodles Not Eating Their Kibble.

 You must remain calm and patient while changing your Poodle’s feeding behavior.
 You aren’t going to see an improvement overnight.
 It’s something you will need to work on.
-If your dog senses that you are anxious about his inappetence, he may become stressed and not eat, as dogs can pick up on human emotions.

-Take Him to the Vet for a Check-up
+Take Your Dog for a Veterinary Check-up

 If your Poodle still isn’t interested in eating and has tried alternative feeding behaviors, you should take him to the vet for a check-up.